 TIP: If you find most of your video views are coming from mobile devices, make sure that your video Pins are optimized for mobile viewing before publishing!

-Pinterest video scheduling is available on all of Later’s paid plans, starting at just $9/month.
+Pinterest video scheduling is available on all of Later’s paid plans.
 Upgrade now!

 Pinterest Analytics for Trends

 You may not have access to this Analytics tab yet, but trust us — it’s one to look forward to!

 Trends Analytics gives you insanely valuable insight into what the Pinterest world is currently searching for.

 Plus, you can even click through each trend to view a timeline of when the topic rose to fame and the most popular pins associated with the topic.

 This is great for gathering inspiration to inform your content strategy, so you’re always tapping into the hottest and most popular trends.